jariarkko/arch-model-t/attackchanges.md

 There are, however, significant issues beyond communications security in the Internet.

-To begin with, it is not necessarily clear that one can trust all the endpoints in any protocol interaction.
-Of course, client endpoint implementations were never fully trusted, but the environments in which those endpoints exist are changing.
-For instance, users may not have as much control over their own devices as they used to, due to manufacturer-controlled operating system installations and locked device ecosystems.
-And within those ecosystems, even the applications that are available tend to have privileges that users by themselves might not desire those applications be granted, such as excessive rights to media, location, and peripherals.
-There are also designated efforts by various authorities to hack end-user devices as a means of intercepting data about the user.
+To begin with, it is not necessarily clear that one can trust all the endpoints in any protocol interaction, includint the user's own devices.
+Managed or closed ecosystems with multiple layers of hardware and software have made it harder to understand or influence what your devices do.
+Sophisticated hardware attacks can impact computer  {{TinyChip}}.

 The situation is different, but not necessarily better on the side of servers.
 Even for applications that are for user-to-user communication, a typical pattern of communications is almost always via a third party that has at least as much information as the other parties have.
 For instance, these third parties are typically endpoints for any transport layer security connections, and able to see much communications or other messaging in cleartext.
 There are some exceptions, of course, e.g., messaging applications with end-to-end confidentiality protection.